Wired Connection Klipper Configuration

 - Press the

-- Enter the following command to start the compilation.
-This process may take some time:
+- Enter the following command to start compilation.
+It may take a while.

-- Due to differences in Klipper versions, as long as
+- Due to Klipper version differences, as long as

 Enter Flash Mode

-- With the AirClick powered off, press and hold the BOOT button on the STM32, then connect the STM32's programming port to the host computer via Type-C.
+- With the AirClick powered off, press and hold the STM32's BOOT button, then connect the STM32's flash port to the host computer via Type-C.

 Loading...